proquant/integration-guide/README.md

 In case of an error, ProQuant clients will receive a push notification informing them that something went wrong with the Integration.
 What this notification will be, depends on the way you respond to the request.
 We understand, handle and support a predefined set of responses, which translate into well-designed errors shown to clients.
 If you respond with a status code >= 400 and we do not support that type of response, we will fall back to a Generic error notification.

-Implementing and returning these specific Event Errors is optional, but recommended, as it would give clients a better overview of what went wrong with their Integration.
+Implementing and returning these specific Event Errors is optional, but recommended, as it would give clients a better overview of what happened, should something go wrong with their Integration.

 Here are the requirements for an error response to be correctly parsed by us: